 If you're looking for Qmee cheats or some sort of hack to boost your earnings, I'll tell you right away:

 There's really no point in trying to game the system as it will most likely just end up getting your account banned.

 I've already heard of people trying to cheat the Qmee searches and it just doesn't work.
 Qmee catches on pretty quickly to fraudulent activity.

-Now although no hacks or cheats exist for Qmee, I do have some tips to help you earn more in less time.
+Now although no hacks or cheats exist for Qmee, here are some tips to help you earn more in less time:

 - Install the browser extension – Gives you the possibility to earn with searches and also lets you check your balance/new surveys on the fly.